lpbayliss/server-dice-roll/README.md

 ### PR Requirements

-All PRs must include exactly one version bump label (`patch`, `minor`, or `major`).
-A GitHub Action will check this requirement and block merging if it's not met.
+All PRs should include exactly one version bump label (`patch`, `minor`, or `major`).
+If no label is specified, the system will automatically add the `patch` label as the default.
+PRs with multiple version labels will still be blocked from merging.

 ### Manual Versioning